dearhive/MashShare/readme.txt

 = {{ version }} =
 * Fix: Zero shares are not shown with the use of the inline post plugin
+* Fix: jQuery nearest library not detected with older jQuery versions

 = 3.3.7 =
 * New: Check once a day if facebook access token is expired and throw a message